 If you need some time to wallow and complain, that’s understandable.
 Your feelings are legitimate, and totally justifiable.
 Being passed over for a promotion is disappointing.
 And, if you had to interview for a position, it’s also time-consuming.

 Give yourself some time to process all of your emotions.
-Tell a friend, perhaps, and let that person buy you a drink and listen to your story.
+Tell a friend, perhaps, and let that person buy you a drink or a cup of coffee and listen to your story.
+It can be easier to accept a difficult situation when you have an understanding listener to help you handle the situation.

 Assess Your Own Request for a Promotion